Show Lo: 2008–2012: Gold Typhoon, Trendy Man, Rashomon, Only for You and 9ood Show

-2011–present: Pony Canyon, Dante and "THE SHOW"

-In 2011, Show signed with Pony Canyon Japan.
-His first Japanese single "Dante" was released on February 15, 2012.
-This song made it to the 5th place in Japan's Oricon daily chart during its first day of release, and hit 10th place in the Oricon weekly chart.
-This record made Show the first Taiwanese male singer to be on the Oricon chart after Teresa Teng.

 On June 20, 2012, his second Japanese single "Magic" was released.
 His Japanese studio album "THE SHOW" was released on September 19, 2012.
 However, the planned trip to Japan to promote his album was not eventuated due to political uproar over the Senkaku Islands between Japan, Taiwan and China.
+In November 2012, Show announced his new world tour "Over The Limit", starting from January 2013 at Taipei Arena.

 2013–2014: Sony Music, Lion Roar

 In August 2013 Show had joined Sony Music along with Elva Hsiao.
 He went on a Japanese Tour with partner Rainie Yang to make up for the cancelled tour in 2011.
 He also released the tenth album Lion Roar, which became the fourth consecutive album to reach over 150,000 copies.
 In the album, he wrote Taiwanese lyrics for the love song "You Are Mine", which is his first Taiwanese hip-hop song.
 In his words, the song is about the kind of love that never ends and continues beyond this life, written based on his own experience of a love as deep as that of his parents.
 In December 2013, Show announced his new encore world tour of "Over The Limit — Dance Soul Returns", starting from January 2014 in Kaohsiung Arena.

-2014–2019: EMI Music Taiwan, Reality Show?

 In 2014, Show joined EMI Music Taiwan along with Rainie Yang and A-mei.

+2015–2019: EMI Music Taiwan, Reality Show?

 In 2015, he joined the famous Chinese variety show Go Fighting! with Zhang Yi Xing, Sun Honglei, Huang Lei, Huang Bo and Wang Xun.
 Show Luo's eleventh album Reality Show? was released on November 20, 2015.
 The title is derived from Show's personal reflection on his persona, commenting that what he presents has elements of both 'Reality' and of putting on a 'Show'.
 He co-wrote the music and lyrics for the leading track, "Let Go", which discusses the issue of cyber-bullying.
 The music video depicts three subjects representing the demographics most vulnerable to cyber-bullying.

 Show also created his artist management company, Creation, signing on Linda Chien, his co-host on 100% Entertainment, re-branding her from a children's television presenter to a singer.
+As of May 2018, he has gone on four world tours.